julienf04/julienf04/README.md

-I'm a person who always likes to learn and improve.
+I'm a person who likes learning and improving.
+Enjoy your life
-In my profile you can find my repositories of my public projects.
-I hope you like them or find them useful.

-For any reason, you can contact me on my instagram, email, or wherever you like.
+You can contact me for any reason on my instagram, email, or wherever you like.

 <!---
 julienf04/julienf04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.